Locksmithing & Safe Repair

 What Locksmithing & Safe Repair Majors Need to Know

-O*NET surveyed people in occupations related to locksmithing and safe repair and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, locksmithing and safe repair majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Locksmithing and Safe Repair Majors

 According to O*NET survey takers, a major in locksmithing and safe repair should prepare you for careers in which you will need to be knowledgeable in the following areas: